-Situated between Tenby and Pembroke, Lamphey is about two miles from the coast and has some much appreciated facilities: a train station, good bus service, filling station and shop, a renowned local independent bakery, hairdresser, hotels (The Lamphey Court and Lamphey Hall) and The Dial Inn, our local pub and restaurant.
+Situated between Tenby and Pembroke, Lamphey is about two miles from the coast and has some much appreciated facilities including a train station, good bus service, filling station, shop, hotels and The Dial Inn, our local pub and restaurant.
 There are also a number of independent traders specialising in alternative therapies etc.

+The Parish Church, St Faiths, plays an active part in the community.
 Lamphey has strong links with the Bishops of St Davids, being their Summer home.
 The ruins of the Bishop’s Palace are now cared for and administered by Cadw and are well worth a visit.
 Agriculture, along with tourism, are the two main industries in the immediate area and the Summer agricultural shows are well worth visiting.

 The construction of the current Village Hall was completed in 2007.
 It replaced a building which had started life in the First World War as a medical centre in Pembroke.
 That building was transported to Lamphey at the end of the war and was erected on land donated by the Matthias Family.
 The original building had served the community very well for over eighty five years.

 the Main Hall, which can seat 120 and the Committee Room with seating for 20.

 For information regarding bookings contact Rose Smith (Caretaker) on 01646 672421.

-- The hall is equipped with a portable stage, multi-functional sound system, projector and drop down screen.
+The hall is equipped with a portable stage, multi-functional sound system, projector and drop down screen.

-- The hall is heated with a gas fired warm air system
+The hall is heated with a gas fired warm air system